geotagx/geotagx-project-yemen-geotag/long_description.md

 Much of this work has been done with satellite imagery, but photographs or videos of agricultural areas and practices in or near the Raymah division of Yemen were also valuable.

-Right now this project has few images, so if you have seen relevant media, you can [use the Geotag-X firefox plugin](http://geotagx.org/#find_photos) to share relevant media.
+Right now this project has few images, so if you have seen relevant media, you can [use the GeoTag-X browser plugin](http://geotagx.org/#find_photos) to share relevant media.

 Local knowledge of Raymah is valuable for geotagging photos in this module.